Last time, I used a new Racket function, assoc, in my code. It returns the first pair in a list that starts with a given symbol:

 This idea also explains how we have managed to write programs for six weeks without creating any local variables.
 Any time we needed a local variable, like position in the function positions-of, we created a new function with a new parameter:

-(define positions-of-from (lambda (s los position) ...))and passed the value of the variable when we called the function:
+(define positions-of-helper (lambda (s los position) ...))and passed the value of the variable when we called the function:

-(define positions-of (lambda (s los) (positions-of-from s los 0)))A function satisfied our needs.
+(define positions-of (lambda (s los) (positions-of-helper s los 0)))A function satisfied our needs.

 The lambda special form provides a binding mechanism by which names are created and values are associated with names.
 Last week, we considered how we can determine statically whether a variable reference is bound to the value of a formal parameter in a program.
 Let's now move on to consider identifiers in more detail and how they get their values.